MarkHoreni/SOC-Class-Project/SOC_Writeup.md

 out-of-order execution, simple sequential pipelining) using `riscv64-unknown-elf-gcc` from **RISCV-tools** and the `riscv64-unknown-elf` kernel on **Spike**, an ISA simualtor.
-Not including rate counting to produce an output classification, the core comptuation kernel requires $X$ clock cycles per timestep on the RISC-V core, while our accelerator needs only $16$.
+Not including rate counting to produce an output classification, the core comptuation kernel requires over 180 thousand operations per timestep on the RISC-V core, while our accelerator needs only 16 clock cycles.
+With real-time processing and an ideal CPI of 1, the un-accelerated version running at the same core clock would only be able to handle an input signal sampled at less than 1 kHz.
-Therefore, we assert the utility of accelerating this task.

 #   Spikifier